dan4454/scrollPosition/README.md

 This project requires a little (lot!) more work to make it obvious to anybody else what is going on.
 I finally found this again after looking for it all over my computer.

-IMPORTANT: This worked on stackblitz, but not when I put it here.
+IMPORTANT: This worked on stackblitz, but not when I put on my local computer to use with Angular 9.
 Weird!

 https://stackblitz.com/edit/a5465?file=src%2Fapp%2Fcomp3%2Fcomp3.component.ts